Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 user focus on B2.
 It spawns B2Focused and D. try to display:

+folder structure: for each newly opened folder, it's a new focus context.
+Place previous folder context on the side.

 - A.B.B2Focused.C.D
 - B.B2Focused.D (skip A and C; keep B)
 - B2Focused.D